GreptimeTeam/docs/docs/reference/configuration.md

 ## Standalone

-When you start the GreptimeDB in standalone mode, you can configure it as below:
+When you use GreptimeDB in the standalone mode, you can configure it as below:

 ```toml
 node_id = 0